-Christian Metaphysical Realism is a worldview that aligns with Christian theology and philosophical realism, most specifically Neo-Platonic Realism as expressed by Augustine of Hippo.
-In one sense it is a philosophical domain, and in another, it rests firmly withing pragmatic common-sense.
+Christian Metaphysical Realism is a worldview that synthesizes Christian theology, old fashion common-sense and philosophical realism.
+Philosophically it aligns most specifically with Neo-Platonic Realism as expressed by Augustine of Hippo as modified by Aquinas in a Thomistic, neo-Augustinian slant) In one sense it is a philosophical domain, and in another, it rests firmly within pragmatic common-sense.
+It is material and it is spiritual.
+It lives in the mundane but focuses on the transcendent.
 It is the worldview held by most ordinary Christians for two millennia.
 It is my contention that this worldview forms the core of what became Western Civilization and culture.

 For the ordinary person, this world view comes down to an expression of simple common-sense, what is is, the world is real, things exist, and they exist independent of us knowing about them or thinking about them.
 What we do not see and do not understand still exists, sometimes in the mind of God alone and at other times only partially revealed to us.
 Most people, in most of the West’s history, understood the world this way.

 The statement above is fairly self-evident from a cursory survey of Western History.
 To be certain, intellectuals, philosophers and even theologians have conceptualized other ways of describing the world, but to the ordinary man, to practical politicians and those that did the work of getting things done, in the end, realism and the pragmatic shaped their worldview.